 Understanding how these notes are used and arranged is where the challenge of understanding standard notation music comes from.
 Moreover, being able to sight read these symbols in real time and perform them is the biggest challenge you’re likely to face.
 But that skill comes with time, patience and practice.

-Regarding the values of these notes, I cover all of these in my Counting 101 free download that you can get here
+Regarding the values of these notes, I cover all of these in my Counting 101 free download.

 “Do I Even Need to Learn How to Read Music?”